pombredanne/ctypesgen-wiki/Hacking-Tips.md

 Found a bug?
 Don't like the way the code is generated?
 Start experimenting with the code.

-Pull code down, see http://code.google.com/p/ctypesgen/source/checkout
+Pull code down: `git clone https://github.com/davidjamesca/ctypesgen.git`

 ## Run test suite